ioet/time-tracker-ui/README.md

 Yo have 2 ways to run this project in dev mode:

 **First**:
-- In your project path, open your favourite command line and run the follwing commands: `make build` then `make run` and finally `make log`.
+- In your project path, open your favourite command line and run the follwing commands: `make build` then `make run` and finally `make logs`.
 When the project is successfully compiled you can go to `http://localhost:4200/` in your browser.
 Remember you must have your Docker running.

 **Second**:
 - Run `ng serve` to run the app in dev mode.
 After executing this command, you can navigate to `http://localhost:4200/` to see the app working.
 This method is usefull when you want to run a specific branch using less time but not recommended when doing QA.